HenryCoyleDM/cs257work/README.md

 # cs257work
-Work for Carleton College CS257: Software Design
+Projects and code for Software Design
+Created 2024 March 29